One step at a time is good walking.

 - Planning – In planning, the team’s backlog is typically seeded with stories identified to deliver the various Features (and Objectives) that were identified and committed during Release Planning.
 During Iteration Planning, the team picks as many Stories from the team backlog as they can deliver in the sprint.
 In addition to the backlog, planning inputs include feedback from the prior iteration, feedback from the system demo and the context provided by the team’s PSI Objectives.
 Time boxed to four hours or less, the sprint planning meeting has three outputs:

 1) an iteration backlog, which is the set of stories (and associated acceptance criteria for most)

 2) the Sprint Goals, which are a summary statement of the business objectives of the sprint

 3) a commitment form the team to the goals of the sprint

 - Executing – During the iteration, the team takes stories from the iteration backlog and implements them by collaboratively developing and testing the functionality necessary to satisfy the acceptance criteria.
 Once a story is complete, it is reviewed and demonstrated to the Product Owner who either a) accepts the story into the new baseline, at which point the team then moves to the next priority story, or b) the team reworks the code and tests as necessary.
-Many teams also have a Backlog Grooming meeting (see Team Backlog) in the middle of the iteration.
-The purpose of this meeting is to groom the backlog by elaborating on user stories scheduled for future iterations.
+Many teams also have a Backlog Refinement meeting (see Team Backlog) in the middle of the iteration.
+The purpose of this meeting is to refine the backlog by elaborating on user stories scheduled for future iterations.